gentoo-mirror/SarahMiaOverlay/README.md

 	emerge --ask --verbose budgie-meta

-If you want the very latest versions you will need to unmask budgie-meta, budgie-desktop, budgie-desktop-view and budgie-control-center.
-If not running with minimal you also need to unmask budgie-backgrounds.
+If you want the very latest versions you will need to unmask some or all of budgie-meta, budgie-desktop, budgie-desktop-view, budgie-control-center and magpie.
+If not running with minimal you also may need to unmask budgie-backgrounds and budgie-extras.
 And everything else above still applies.
 Simply run the emerge command to install budgie-meta.

-**3) Tips to personalize Budgie Destop with extra applets and applications**
+### 3) Tips to personalize Budgie Destop with extra applets and applications

 - Merge Budgie Extras (if meta with minimal useflag was installed) and/or any other applets that can be found as budgie-\*-applet in the overlay.
 (These may be auto installed depending on your useflags if your installed budgie-desktop with budgie-meta, which is recommended anyway, also see above how to customize budgie-extras).
 - After merging budgie-extras (or after installing budgie-meta without the minimal useflag) please start the Window Shuffler, some applets will require this (hotcorners mostly).
 This can be done with the provided Window Shuffler application in your applications list/menu.
 You can set additional options there as well.